Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print(x.value) # => 43
 ```

+inout is frequently used when a method needs to mutate self.

+See also `counter.mojo`

 **Exercise**
 Write a swap function that switches the values of variables x and y (see `swap.mojo`).